 Perfect LIBBY’S Pumpkin Bread – homefoodkitchen

-I like to use Libby’s canned pumpkin combined with simple pantry staples you probably already have on hand.
-A generous sprinkle of cinnamon sugar on top and a tender, moist crumb inside make each slice irresistible.
+I always use Libby’s canned pumpkin paired with easy pantry staples you probably have on hand right now.
+A dusting of cinnamon sugar on top seals the deal, giving you slices that are moist, soft, and totally tempting.

-This recipe is super reliable and disappears fast — it’s perfect to bake for your family, share with friends, or bring as a thoughtful gift to neighbors during the season.
+This recipe is so dependable and goes fast — it’s an easy bake for your family, a lovely share with friends, or a sweet seasonal gift for neighbors.

 Why You’ll Love This Pumpkin Bread

-- Quick and no-fuss – Just one bowl and about 15 minutes prep time before sliding it into the oven.
+- Fast and fuss-free – You only need one bowl and about 15 minutes of prep before popping it into the oven.

-- The perfect fall flavor – Pumpkin paired with cinnamon and nutmeg delivers that cozy, nostalgic autumn taste we all crave.
+- The ultimate fall flavor – Pumpkin mixed with cinnamon and nutmeg hits all the cozy, nostalgic notes of autumn we all love.

-- Soft, moist texture – Thanks to the pumpkin and oil, this bread stays tender and never dries out.
+- Soft, moist crumb – Thanks to the pumpkin and oil, the bread stays tender and never turns dry or crumbly.
+For more ways to lock in softness, see Perfectly Moist Pumpkin Bread.

-- Great for sharing – Makes enough to enjoy with your family and still have a loaf left to gift to someone special.
+- Perfect for sharing – You get enough to enjoy with your family and still have a loaf to gift someone special, or make cinnamon swirl pumpkin bread mini loaves for easy gifting.

 Substitution Ideas

-- Oil: You can swap vegetable oil for melted butter for a richer taste, or use applesauce to keep it lighter and lower fat.
-Just note that if you use applesauce, you might need to add a few extra minutes to baking time.
+- Oil: Swap vegetable oil for melted butter if you want a deeper flavor, or try applesauce if you’re aiming to keep it lighter and lower in fat.
+Keep in mind, applesauce might mean needing a bit more baking time.

 - Spices: No nutmeg?
-No problem!
-Add more cinnamon, or try a pinch of allspice or ginger instead.
-If you have pumpkin pie spice handy, 1 teaspoon covers the cinnamon and nutmeg perfectly.
+Don’t stress!
+Add a little more cinnamon or try a pinch of allspice or ginger.
+Pumpkin pie spice (about 1 teaspoon) is a perfect swap for both cinnamon and nutmeg.

-- Sugar: Brown sugar works wonderfully here, adding a nice hint of molasses.
-If you use brown sugar, reduce the amount to 3/4 cup since it’s sweeter than white sugar.
+- Sugar: Brown sugar adds a lovely molasses hint here.
+If you use brown instead of white sugar, reduce it to 3/4 cup since it’s sweeter.

-- Water: To make the bread creamier, swap water for milk.
-For a fun twist, try using orange juice for a subtle citrus note.
+- Water: For creamier bread, swap water for milk.
+For a fun twist, try orange juice—it adds a subtle citrus pop that pairs beautifully with pumpkin.

 Don’t Make These Mistakes While Baking